 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You might want to pump the brakes instead.
 “Consuming extra protein — particularly from protein supplements — isn’t necessarily healthy or beneficial,” says sports nutrition specialist Diana Schnee, MS, RD, CSP, LD.
 “And that’s especially true for children.
-In fact, excessive protein intake does not lead to more muscle development, but instead can put stress on the liver and kidneys and increase risk for dehydration.”
+In fact, excessive protein intake doesn’t lead to more muscle development, but instead can put stress on their liver and kidneys and increase the risk for dehydration.”

 “In most Western countries, children already get two to three times the protein they need daily,” she says.
 “It’s uncommon for a child to need extra.”

 Still, taking protein supplements or adding protein powders to foods, shakes or smoothies is a popular trend for growing children and teenagers.
 You may notice this trend more if your child is an athlete — especially if they want to bulk up and get bigger and stronger.

 How much daily protein does my child need?